Nikon Sportstar EX 8×25

 The Nikon Sportstar EX 8×25 has a robust, small, foldable housing that is O-ring sealed which makes it waterproof and fog-free.
 These compact binoculars from Nikon are available in the specifications 8×25 and 10×25, they are nice little all-round binoculars for occasional bird watching, nature viewing, sporting events, outdoors, or traveling.

-Specifications of Nikon Sportstar EX 8×25 Binoculars
+Specifications Of Nikon Sportstar EX 8×25 Binoculars

 Optical Glass Crown Eco-Glass (lead and arsenic-free)